John Anthony Walker: Arrest and imprisonment

+Former KGB agent Victor Cherkashin, however, described in his 2005 book Spy Handler that Walker was compromised by FBI spy Valery Martynov, who allegedly overheard officials in Moscow speaking about Walker.
+Martynov was a Line X (Technical & Scientific Intelligence) officer at the Washington rezidentura.
+Working for the U.S., he revealed the identities of fifty Soviet intelligence officers operating from the embassy and technical and scientific targets that the KGB had penetrated.

 Michael Walker was arrested aboard Nimitz, where investigators found a footlocker full of copies of classified matter.
 He had to be taken off his ship under guard to avoid getting beaten by sailors and Marines.
 Arthur Walker and Jerry Whitworth were arrested by the FBI in Norfolk, Virginia, and Sacramento, California, respectively.
 Arthur Walker was the first member of the espionage ring to go to trial.
 During the arrest of Arthur Walker, he was read his rights and repeatedly told he needed to stay silent until he could retain a lawyer, but kept admitting complicity in an effort to "show remorse".
 He was tried, convicted, and sentenced to three life sentences in a federal district court in Norfolk.

 Walker cooperated somewhat with authorities, enough to form a plea bargain that reduced the sentence for his son.
-He agreed to submit to an unchallenged conviction and life sentence, to provide a full disclosure of the details of his spying and to testify against Whitworth in exchange for a pledge from the prosecutors that the maximum sentence requested for Michael was 25 years imprisonment, which was later Michael's sentence.
+He agreed to submit to an unchallenged conviction and life sentence, to provide a full disclosure of the details of his spying and to testify against Whitworth, in exchange for a pledge from the prosecutors that the maximum sentence requested for Michael was 25 years imprisonment, which was later Michael's sentence.

 All the members of the spy ring besides Michael Walker received life sentences for their role in the espionage.
 Whitworth was sentenced to 365 years in prison and fined $410,000 for his involvement.
 Whitworth was incarcerated at the United States Penitentiary, Atwater, a high-security federal prison in California.
 Walker's older brother Arthur received three life sentences plus 40 years and died in the Butner Federal Correctional Complex in Butner, North Carolina on July 5, 2014, six weeks before the death of his younger brother.

 Walker's son, Michael, who had a relatively minor role in the ring and agreed to testify in exchange for a reduced sentence, was released from prison on parole in February 2000.
 Walker was incarcerated at FCC Butner, in the low security portion.
 He was said to suffer from diabetes mellitus and stage 4 throat cancer.

+FBI Lead Case Agent, Robert ’Bob’ Hunter and his team investigated, surveilled, and accomplished what had never before been done in the history of the FBI, and caught Walker in the act of espionage itself.
+On May 20 at 3:30 a.m. in front of a hotel elevator, Hunter and Jimmy Kaluch confronted Walker with guns drawn.
+Walker also drew his gun, resulting in a stand-off which Hunter explains was resolved when we ‘talked [Walker] into dropping his gun.’